DIANet: Dense-and-Implicit Attention Network

 \section{Experiments}

-In this section, we evaluate the performance of the DIA unit in image classification task and empirically demonstrate its effectiveness.
+In this section, we evaluate the performance of the DIA-LSTM unit in image classification task and empirically demonstrate its effectiveness.
 We conduct experiments on popular networks for benchmark datasets.
-Since the SENet~\cite{hu2018squeeze} is also a channel-specific attention model, we compare the DIANet with the SENet.
-For a fair comparison, we adjust the reduction ratio such that the number of parameters of the DIANet is similar to that of the SENet.
+Since SENet~\cite{hu2018squeeze} is also a channel-specific attention model, we compare DIANet with SENet.
+For a fair comparison, we adjust the reduction ratio such that the number of parameters of DIANet is similar to that of SENet.

 \textbf{Dataset and Model.} We conduct experiments on CIFAR10, CIFAR100~\cite{cifar}, and ImageNet 2012~\cite{ILSVRC15} using ResNet~\cite{he2016deep}, PreResNet~\cite{he2016identity}, WRN~\cite{wrn} and ResNeXt~\cite{xie2017aggregated}.
 CIAFR10 or CIFAR100 has 50k train images and 10k test images of size 32 by 32, but has 10 and 100 classes respectively.
-ImageNet 2012 dataset\cite{ILSVRC15} comprises 1.28 million training and 50k validation images from 1000 classes, and the random cropping of size 224 by 224 is used in our experiments.
-The implementation details can be found in the Appendix.
+ImageNet 2012~\cite{ILSVRC15} comprises 1.28 million training and 50k validation images from 1000 classes, and the random cropping of size 224 by 224 is used in our experiments.
+The details can be found in Appendix.

-\textbf{Image Classification.} As shown in Table \ref{classification result}, the DIANet improves the testing accuracy significantly over the original networks and consistently comparing with SENet for different datasets.
+\textbf{Image Classification.} As shown in Table \ref{classification result}, DIANet improves the testing accuracy significantly over the original networks and consistently comparing with SENet for different datasets.
 In particular, the performance improvement of the ResNet with the DIA unit is most remarkable.
 Due to the popularity of ResNet, the DIA unit may be applied in other computer vision tasks.